zenobio93/seat-docs/docs/admin_guides/squads.md

 ![Squad Tile](../img/squads_tile.png)

 Except metadata, other attributes are self-explained.
 Metadata is a list of counters showing you, from left to right :
-- members amount of that squad (in white)
+- number of members of the squad (in white)
-- moderators amount in that squad (in orange)
+- number of moderators of the squad (in orange)
-- applications amount in the squad (in blue)
+- number of applicants to the squad (in blue)

 !!! hint
     Squad Logo is a visual way for your end user to identify quickly a Squad.